Long Island Sound

 Long Island Sound is a marine sound and tidal estuary of the Atlantic Ocean.
 It lies predominantly between the U.S. state of Connecticut to the north and Long Island in New York state to the south.
 From west to east, the sound stretches 110 mi from the East River and the Throgs Neck Bridge in New York City, along the North Shore of Long Island, to Block Island Sound.
 The sound forms part of the Intracoastal Waterway.

-A mix of freshwater from tributaries, and saltwater from the Atlantic Ocean, Long Island Sound is 21 mi at its widest point and varies in depth from 65 to 230 ft.
+A mix of freshwater from tributaries, and saltwater from the Atlantic Ocean, Long Island Sound is 21 miles at its widest point and varies in depth from 65 to 230 ft.